smikulic/url-parser-challenge/README.md

   - 1st implement very basic check for content with brackets + added tests
   - add extract url logic which returns only the last url
   - add duplicate check
+5. Continuing with the http get request logic and addig `http-handler.js`
+  - simply process all urls from the file